technomancy/calandria/Readme.md

 named after the username.

-Rather than traditional stdio, here we have input and output modeled as `read` and `write` functions inside the environment table.
+Rather than traditional stdio, here we have input and output modeled as `read` and `write` functions inside the environment table (rather than in the `/dev` directory).
 There is no stderr.
 Due to limitations in the engine, there is no character-by-character IO; it is only full strings (usually a whole line) at a time that are passed to `write` or returned from `read`.
 The sandbox in which scripts run have `print`, `io.write`, and `io.read` redefined to these functions; when a session is initiated over digilines it's up to the node definition to set `read` and `write` in the environment to functions which move the data to and from digiline channels.

 Of course, all scripts are written in Lua.
 Filesystem, the environment table, and CLI args are exposed as `...`, so scripts typically start